tyehle/tyehle.github.io/_posts/2015-08-15-memoization.md

 --------------------------

 I will leave a full explanation of continuation passing style to others.
-Some good explinations are [here](http://matt.might.net/articles/by-example-continuation-passing-style/) and [here](https://www.cs.utah.edu/~mflatt/past-courses/cs6520/public_html/s02/cps.pdf).
+Some good explanations are [here](http://matt.might.net/articles/by-example-continuation-passing-style/) and [here](https://www.cs.utah.edu/~mflatt/past-courses/cs6520/public_html/s02/cps.pdf).
 In this specific case the continuation acts as a return for the recursive function.
 The recursive function must, at some point, call the continuation it is passed with the result it is to return.
 Note the type of the continuation here is `O=>O`.
 The following is the same factorial function rewritten in continuation passing style.
 This change lets me write all recursive calls in tail position.